 "It seemed impossible to get down the outside stairs before the walls would be tumbling upon us in the descent, and we thought it best to take the chances where we stood, although the rear wall within three feet, was full of gaping and grinning fissures from ceiling to floor, and books, shelves and cases were thrown in heaps around us, barring passage out of the room."

 As soon as things quieted down, Bunker climbed out over the dust and debris.
 Once down on the street he found men, women and children wandering about, stunned at the violence of the earth's movement.
 On Friday he sat down to write the story of the big earthquake.
-The Gazette was a weekly, and despite the damage to the building, the paper did make
+The Gazette was a weekly, and despite the damage to the building, the paper did make its deadline and came out at the usual time on Saturday.
+Most of the Gazette on Oct.
+24 was devoted to news of the earthquake.

 "So far as we have any record or tradition, the earthquake of Wednesday morning last was altogether the most violent and alarming that has occurred here since this portion of our coast has been known to civilized men.